ericstiles/cobol_basics/README.md

 lib.cob_stop_run()
 ```

-Run the following commands in the terminal to see information:
+Run the following commands in the terminal to see information.

 ```
 $ python3 hw.py